sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 **Solution**
 +++++++

-Make sure that you do not have mapped public IP to private IP in **/etc/hosts**, as Fire Insights by default use localhost for subprocess.
+Make sure that you do not have mapped public IP to private IP in **/etc/hosts**, as Sparkflows by default use localhost for subprocess.

 8. Error Running Docker Commands: docker: Invalid Reference Format
 ------------------------